yousefkotp/Smart-Connect4/README.md

-# Connect4
+# Smart Connect4
 Intelligent Agent to play Connect-4 with a modifiable depth.
+App also offers a GUI decision tree visualizer to trace the minimax algorithm execution.

 ## Table of Content
 - [connect4](#connect4)